 During his stay, there was never a translator provided and at no point did he receive information about the concrete reasons why he was imprisoned and how long he had to stay.

 “When I asked the guards why they keep me, they said I should speak to the boss, but the boss was never available for me.”

-“Some people are there for already 10 months, without doing anything, just because they caught them in Bihać or Velika Kladuša and don’t want them to be there.”
+“Some people are already there for 10 months, without doing anything, just because they caught them in Bihać or Velika Kladuša and don’t want them to be there.”

 “How long I have to stay in this prison?”, is the most asked sentence by imprisoned people with always the same answer: “Ask the boss”.
-The state of the art, as described, is to keep imprisoned ones incapable of acting by not speaking with them and giving them hardly any information.
+The state of the art, as described, is to keep detainees incapable of acting by not speaking with them and giving them hardly any information.

 There is only one possibility to speak to someone else than other prisoners and the guards.
-Once in a while IOM-staff shows up and offers counseling about a deportation to the country of origin, so called “Assisted Voluntary Return” (Quoted from: https://bih.iom.int/assisted-voluntary-return).
+Once in a while, IOM-staff shows up and offers counseling about a deportation to the country of origin, so called “Assisted Voluntary Return” (Quoted from: https://bih.iom.int/assisted-voluntary-return).
 Every attempt of the interviewee to speak to a lawyer was rejected.

 “Some people even said yes, because they have no idea about how long they can stay there!
 If you stay there already for 3 months, 4 months, 10 months and nobody is speaking to you, and you don’t know how long you have stay there, it’s clear you want to go back to Morocco [… ] It’s not about having freedom, because they deport you to a country where you are not free also.”

 The pushback from the detention center in Sarajevo to Montenegro happened on the 23rd of June 2019 at the official border crossing points in Šćepan Polje (MNE).